 How to get the best deals in the Steam Sales

-Whichever way you approach the Steam Black Friday Sale (or the Winter holiday sale, or any other Steam deal-a-thon for that matter), you're guaranteed to pick up something great at a good price.
+Whichever way you approach the Steam Winter Sale (or any other Steam deal-a-thon for that matter), you're guaranteed to pick up something great at a great price.

-But, there are a few techniques and tricks worth using to get the most out of the sale.
+But there are a few techniques and tricks that are worth using if you want to get the most out of the sale.

-- Use your Steam Wishlist: Fill it up with all the games you're interested in picking up, and it will alert you the moment they go on sale, and by how much.
+- Use your Steam Wishlist: Fill it up with all the games you're interested in picking up, and you'll be alerted the moment they go on sale, and by how much.

 - Bundles are great: Publishers often pull their titles together in sale mega-packs, ramping up the savings to even greater heights.
 If there's a suite of titles from a publisher like Square Enix or Activision that you've never played before, this is the best – and cheapest – way to bag them all at once.
 As you'd imagine, the value diminishes if you've already got a few bundled titles in your library.

-- Highlighted deals are where the real savings are: The majority of the Steam store back catalogue will get some sort of price cut, but it's the 'Highlighted' deals (the ones promoted on the Steam front splash page) that tend to be more heavily discounted.
+- Highlighted deals are where the real savings are: The majority of the Steam store back-catalogue will get some sort of price cut, but it's the 'Highlighted' deals (the ones promoted on the Steam front splash page) that tend to be more heavily discounted.
 These are the ones where you may fall into impulse-buy territory.
-Which leads on to our next tip...
+Which leads us on to our next tip...

 The best Steam Sale deals of the year so far

-Gone but not forgotten, here is our collection of all the best deals that we have seen up until this point.
-Use them as a point of reference for what you should be expecting.
-Or you know, lament the ones that got away.
+Gone but not forgotten, here's our collection of all the best deals we've seen up until this point.
+Use them as a point of reference for what you should be expecting – or you know, lament the ones that got away.

-The Elder Scrolls V: Skyrim Special Edition, is complete with remastered art and effects, plus all the mods, meaning in it's own words: "there are no limits to what you can experience".
+The Elder Scrolls V: Skyrim Special Edition comes complete with remastered art and effects, plus all the mods, meaning, in its own words that "there are no limits to what you can experience".
 The entire Elder Scrolls bundle was 50% off.

-The Witcher 3: Inarguably the game of 2015, The Witcher 3 is also now often considered the best RPG of all time.
-A sprawling dark fantasy epic, it's a beautiful game and one that's a great show piece for your souped-up gaming PC too.
+The Witcher 3: Inarguably the game of 2015, The Witcher 3 is also now widely considered the best RPG of all time.
+A sprawling dark fantasy epic, it's a beautiful game, and one that's a great showpiece for your souped-up gaming PC too.

 And, with the Game of the Year Edition being heavily discounted in the Steam Summer Sale 2017, it was a fantastic way to jump into this monumental game, and get all of its DLC at a discount too.

-Tomb Raider franchise: Few franchises are as iconic as this, and if you've missed out on any of Lara exploits so far, this can plug those gaps.
-Discounts vary between 60% and 80% across the 13 games included in the offer: you can pick up Rise of the Tomb Raider for a 60% discount, for example, and Tomb Raider: Underworld for a whopping 80% off.
-It's tempting to just spend the whole summer in Lara's company.
+Tomb Raider franchise: Few franchises are as iconic as this, and if you'd missed out on any of Lara's exploits so far, this was a great way to plug those gaps.
+Discounts varied between 60% and 80% across the 13 games included in the offer: you could pick up Rise of the Tomb Raider with a 60% discount, for example, and Tomb Raider: Underworld with a whopping 80% off.

 What games are going to be in the Steam Sales?

-But, with the exception of the newer titles, pretty much the entire store receives a 25% discount, if not higher.
-Some hit the heady heights of 90% off the list price.
+But, with the exception of the newer titles, pretty much the entire store receives a 25% discount, if not higher, and some hit the heady heights of 90% off the list price.
 While the store now highlights what Valve considers the best deals, it's worth noting that flash and community sales are no longer in the mix, so feel free to pick a title on sale when you like – its discounted price will stand for the duration of the sale.

-Of course, Other Gaming Stores Do Exist™, and it's worth checking their wares too to see if you can't bag an even bigger bargain elsewhere.
-GOG.com is a great place to start, and if you're platform agnostic and looking for multi-platform titles, keep an eye on the PlayStation Plus and Xbox Live Deals with Gold offers, too.
-There's a reasonable chance that the odd game may turn up at one spot or the other at a slightly more affordable price and it's always worth looking for a few titles during Black Friday for some pre-Christmas bargains.
+Of course, Other Gaming Stores Do Exist™, and it's worth checking their wares too, to see if you can't bag an even bigger bargain elsewhere.
+GOG.com is a great place to start, and if you're platform-agnostic and looking for multi-platform titles, keep an eye on the PlayStation Plus and Xbox Live Deals with Gold offers, too.